 Heaven once again

 Once we became travel writers, we’d return again and again, but work required us to try hotels, and as beautiful as some are, that’s not how I like to experience Venice.
-There was no question Venice had to be included on our Grantourismo itinerary.

 On this trip, we discovered a farmers market, where we bought organic fruit, veg, cheese, and wine from the islands in Venice’s lagoon, and sipped Aperols with the stallholders – in the morning!
 We did a cooking course with lovely people in the home of a Countess.
 We shopped Rialto markets for seafood, this time knowing to also watch the smartly-dressed guys with pockets full of cash (restaurant owners or chefs) – a tip we picked up from a restaurant owner we befriended.